johnmholmes/Aquarium_Monitor_V2/Node Red/README.md

     bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)

-You will get asked 2 questions and you answer the first as yes and the 2nd one as yes.
+Follow the on screen prompts I answered yes.

 You then need to copy and paste the following to start Node Red on Boot Up of the Raspberyy Pi 4.

     sudo systemctl enable nodered.service

-Moder details can be seen in this video I made https://youtu.be/31TqqJM__X4
+More details can be seen in this video I made https://youtu.be/31TqqJM__X4

 -----